Holiday Lighting 101: Understanding Different Types of Lights and Their Uses

 November 06, 2023

 When it comes to illuminating your home or business with Christmas lights, more options now are available than ever before.
 Advances in engineering and technology have led to the creation of all types of holiday lights and decorations for your property.
 The downside is that it can be difficult to keep track of all the different types of lights you might want to incorporate into your holiday decorating.
+If you love to try the newest trend or haven't found that one style that speaks to how you want your house to look for the holidays, it might be because you don't know it's out there.

 Luckily, the MosquitoNix® Elves, our team of professional holiday decorators, are well-versed in the wide variety of lighting types available.
 After all, they have decorated many homes and businesses for the holidays.
 If you need a holiday lighting guide to help you keep your options straight, check out the information below, courtesy of the Elves.
-They're happy to provide you with the basic holiday lighting knowledge you need to choose the right display for your space.
-Keep reading for a glossary of terms that would be particularly helpful for you to know as you plan your display.

 Holiday Lighting Glossary